jdamata/terraform-provider-sonarqube/docs/resources/sonarqube_user_token.md

 - name - (Required) The name of the Token to create.
 Changing this forces a new resource to be created.
 - expiration_date - (Optional) The expiration date of the token being generated, in ISO 8601 format (YYYY-MM-DD).
 If not set, default to no expiration.
 - type - (Optional) The kind of Token to create.
 Changing this forces a new resource to be created.
 Possible values are USER_TOKEN, GLOBAL_ANALYSIS_TOKEN, or PROJECT_ANALYSIS_TOKEN.
 Defaults to USER_TOKEN.
 If set to PROJECT_ANALYSIS_TOKEN, then the project_key must also be specified.
 - project_key - (Optional) The key of the only project that can be analyzed by the PROJECT_ANALYSIS TOKEN being created.
+Changing this forces a new resource to be created.

 ## Attributes Reference